 As the Constitutional Court has also stressed, the notice given of a public hearing must go beyond providing the bare 'details of the place, time and purpose of a public hearing'.
 Rather, it must 'assist in building awareness' of what the relevant bill proposes.
-The notice published by the portfolio committee is too brief and truncated to 'build awareness' in this way.
+The notice published by the portfolio committee was too brief and truncated to 'build awareness' in this way.

-In addition, the way in which the notice describes the Bill is at times misleading.
-For example, the notice claims that the Bill 'removes ambiguities that exist within the Act', when in fact it adds to these ambiguities and uncertainties.
-Much of what the notice says about the Bill is simply unintelligible.
-For example, the notice speaks of:
+In addition, the way in which the notice described the Bill was at times misleading.
+For example, the notice claimed that the Bill 'removes ambiguities that exist within the Act', when in fact it adds to these ambiguities and uncertainties.
+Much of what the notice said about the Bill was simply unintelligible.
+For example, the notice spoke of: